defold/doc/docs/en/manuals/collection-proxy.md

 To fit the game objects and their components the engine allocates the memory needed for the whole "game world" into which the contents of the bootstrap collection are instanciated.
 A separate physics world is also created for any collision objects and physics simulation.

-Since script components need to be able to address all objects in the game, even from outside the bootstrap world, it is given a unique name: the *Id* property that you set in the collection file:
+Since script components need to be able to address all objects in the game, even from outside the bootstrap world, it is given a unique name: the *Name* property that you set in the collection file:

 ![bootstrap](images/collection-proxy/collection_id.png){srcset="images/collection-proxy/collection_id@2x.png 2x"}